todd-elvers/pretty-okhttp/readme.md

 2. Make a request to your desired endpoint
     * For GET requests = `executeGET`
     * For POST requests = `executePOST`, or `executeFormPOST`
-3. Optionally marshall the resulting JSON into an object or list of objects
+3. You're done!
+Optionally you could marshall the resulting JSON into an object or list of objects
     * Marshalling JSON = `toJson`, `fromJson`, or `fromJsonList`

 <br/>